Usability studies with 5 credit unions

 The credit unions that participated in this study wanted to know if their log-in button placement makes it as easy as possible for users to access their online banking log in.

 At BloomCU we follow the Laws of UX in our work.
 Among those laws is one we thought would be relevant in this study.
 That law is Jakob’s Law which states, “Users spend most of their time on other sites.
-This means that users prefer your site to work the same way as all the other sites they already know.“.
-The top 4 most visited websites in the world: Google, YouTube, Facebook and Twitter all place their log in button in the top right corner.
+This means that users prefer your site to work the same way as all the other sites they already know.”
+For example, the top four most visited websites in the world—Google, YouTube, Facebook, and Twitter—all place their log in button in the top right corner.
 So, we decided to put this law to the test.

 The usability tests